EthereumAIFoundation/explorer/web3j-app/README.rst

 ----------

-A `web3j sample project <https://github.com/web3j/sample-project-gradle>`_ is available that demonstrates a number of core features of Ethereum with web3j, including:
+A `web3j sample project <https://github.com/web3j/sample-project-gradle>`_ is available that demonstrates a number of core features of EthereumAI with web3j, including:

-- Connecting to a node on the Ethereum network
+- Connecting to a node on the EthereumAI network
-- Loading an Ethereum wallet file
+- Loading an EthereumAI wallet file
-- Sending Ether from one address to another
+- Sending EtherAI from one address to another
 - Deploying a smart contract to the network
 - Reading a value from the deployed smart contract
 - Updating a value in the deployed smart contract